adrenaline0206/bitcoin-web-wallet/README.md

 ## Caution

-This application use mainnet.
-However, this wallet is prototype, so security isn't perfect.
-Please don't use a lot of Bitcoins.
+This wallet is prototype, so security isn't perfect.
+This application use testnet.
+So please don't use Bitcoins of mainnet.
 Even if you lose Bitcoin by any chance, I'll not guarantee anything.